-The player who leads to a trick may play any card in his hand (unless he is subject to restriction after an irregularity committed by his side).
+The player who leads to a trick may play any card from their hand (unless subject to restriction after that side has committed an irregularity).

 B. Subsequent Plays to a Trick

 After the lead, each other player in turn plays a card, and the four cards so played constitute a trick.
 (For the method of playing cards and arranging tricks see Laws 45 and 65 respectively.)